 Light and Bright Aztec Stacked Stone Backsplash in Orlando, FL

 When Norstone first introduced its Aztec XL Series panel to the market we needed some great photography of an installation to put on our website and we had to look no further than the kitchen backsplash of one of our amazing sales people for just the right opportunity.
 Even though the project was a complete kitchen renovation, including the removal of walls, leveling out a sunken breakfast nook, and the complete tear out and reconfiguration of all cabinets and appliances, the backsplash was definitely not an afterthought.
 Having the unique experience and background of helping our clients day in and day out plan for their own kitchen renovations, she knew that the backsplash would tie all the other materials together and was an important piece of the design puzzle of this space.
+With almost infinite options for the backsplash, ranging from glass mosaic tiles to reclaimed wood, the decision was made to use our Aztec XL panels for its clean lines and bright colors, yet still very traditional look.

 Of all the things we love about this project and the Aztec stacked stone backsplash, what draws our eye the most is the color of the stone itself.
 Two words we consistently use to describe our Aztec color is light and bright, and I think that really shines through in this project.
 The cabinets, countertop, and flooring in this space are all very neutral, which allows the Aztec backsplash, sitting right below eye level for most people, to come up and shine for you with big bright oranges, pinks, and marbled white and grey colors.
 While we absolutely love the rustic earth tones of a color like our Ochre Blend, the more muted accent colors of that product would create less of a pop in this space than the Aztec has.
 Color accents are an important part of good design, and this stone backsplash checks that box for this kitchen.